-The language A: language and literature course introduces the critical study and interpretation of written and spoken texts from a wide range of literary and non literary genres.
+The language A: language and literature course introduces the critical study and interpretation of written and spoken texts from a wide range of literary forms and non literary text-types.
 The formal analysis of texts is supplemented by awareness that meaning is not fixed but can change in respect to contexts of production and consumption.
 This course is available for study in 17 languages.

 Key features of the curriculum and assessment models